OzoneOne/COSC-345/readme.txt

 26 March - Choose an idea to work on.
 Put any ideas on this readme if you have them.
-(Check android store requirements) 2 April - Flesh out idea more
-9 April - Start drafting the report, figure out what it'll look like, whats sections it needs 16 April - Discuss report more??
+(Check android store requirements) 2 April - Flesh out idea more.
+Split into parts, think of how everything would work etc 9 April - Start drafting the report, figure out what it'll look like, whats sections it needs 16 April - Discuss report more??
 23 April